-Fast access to healthcare with free 24/7 GP appointments by telephone and webcam, and expert help when you need to see a specialist.
+Fast access to healthcare with 24/7 GP appointments by telephone and webcam, and expert help when you need to see a specialist.

-Free support and advice on a range of issues from trained counsellors on a confidential helpline
+Support and advice on a range of issues from trained counsellors on a confidential helpline

 A vast range of discounts and cash-back to help your money go further

 Support for carers with expert help to find the right care solutions, as well as legal support and advice

 A range of lifestyle tools to help you improve and maintain your health and wellbeing.

 If you have questions about umbrella companies, or if we can help in any way, please contact our expert team on 01296 468483 or email firstname.lastname@example.org.